ergo-log.com

 XTC

-Not much is known about the hormonal effects of MDMA.
-That’s why the researchers decided to study eight male and four female students who spent their Saturday evenings bouncing off the walls.
+Not much is known about the hormonal effects of XTC.
+That's why the researchers decided to study eight male and four female students who spent their Saturday evenings bouncing off the walls.
 On one Saturday evening the students took XTC, on the other they did not.

 The figure below shows the amount of cortisol the students had in their blood.